 A little sound from my computer notified me I’d received a message.
 With a shaky hand, I clicked it, and …. my jaw fell flat.

 Would you believe the no 1 profession on the list was Writer?

-No 2 was project management, which I was already involved in and no 3 was something about organizational strategy.
+No 2 was project management, which was already my full-time job in and no 3 was something about organizational strategy.

 I logged out of my stupid inbox and went back to my blank screen.

 I realized I write because I can’t not write.
 Writing for me is like breathing.
-It is how I find me.
+It is how I find myself.
 Without writing, I would be lost.

 Writing has, literally, saved my life before (This is a story for another day).